lyricat/Hotot/README.md

 # Hotot

+**Seeking new maintainers: Hotot has discontinued for a long time. if you are interested in this project, please contact me.
+Thank you.**

 Hotot is a "Lightweight, Flexible Microblogging Client" supporting Twitter and Identi.ca at this point of development.
 You may visit our official website at http://hotot.org/ .
 Check it out for any updates